nodejs/node/doc/api/synopsis.md

 });
 ```

-Save the file and go back to the terminal.
-Entering the following commands run the file named `hello-world.js`:
+Save the file.
+Then, in the terminal window, to run the `hello-world.js` file, enter:

 ```console
 $ node hello-world.js